mvilucchio/superporchetta.github.io/_posts/2020-06-25-asymmetric-anarmonic-hoscillator.md

 \text{Im}\,E(\lambda) = - \frac{\gamma (\lambda)}{2}
 $$

 The penetration factor can be evaluated asymptotically from its definition.
-First, we find the roots of the momentum function in the limit of small g, also considering that the energy of the fundamental level is small: $\epsilon$ is two times the energy of the fundamental state.
+First, we find the roots of the momentum function in the limit of small g, also considering that the energy of the fundamental level is small: $$ \epsilon $$ is two times the energy of the fundamental state.
 Then we can evaluate the integral of the momentum to the leading order in g.
-The roots are:
+The roots we are interested in are:

 $$
 \sqrt{\epsilon}+\frac{1}{2} g \epsilon, \quad \frac{1}{g}-g \epsilon
 $$

 To evaluate the integral, we can split it into two pieces with respect to a point a much greater than the first extreme and much smaller than the second extreme.
-For the first integral we can neglect the contribute linear in g to the extrema at the leading order, while for the second integral we want to expand in powers of $\epsilon$.
+For the first integral we can neglect the contribute linear in g to the extrema at the leading order, while for the second integral we want to expand in powers of $$ \epsilon $$.
 Then the integral of the momentum at the leading order in g is:

 $$
 \int p d x=\int \sqrt{x^{2}-g x^{3}-\epsilon} d x \simeq \frac{4}{15 g^{2}}-\frac{\epsilon}{4}+\frac{\epsilon}{2} \log \left(\frac{g \sqrt{\epsilon}}{8}\right)